NANA-2016/CLOUDWATCH-CLOUDTRAIL/README.md

 code analysis

-metrics - Metrics to be cillected
+metrics - Metrics to be collected

 append_dimensions - specifies key value pairs that help identify source of data in the cloud watch to be appended to all